 Ok, So Bitcoin Is Similar To Gold?

 Bitcoin has similar monetary properties to gold and is often addressed as digital gold.
-The process for producing gold and bitcoin are similar.
+The process for producing the two commodities are similar.
 Gold is mined and extracted from the ground using energy-intensive machinery, while new bitcoin are mined using energy-intensive computers.
 The mining process they both go through is what associates them, along with rising marginal costs, a consequence of more parties wanting to mine making mining more difficult to achieve.

 This means that mining is an expense that cannot be forged, a concept known as unforgeable costliness that cryptographer and computer scientist Nick Szabo explains.

-Both bitcoin and gold are scarce, yet nobody knows the overall supply of gold, while we know there will only be about 21 million bitcoin in circulation.
+Both commodities are scarce, yet nobody knows the overall supply of gold, while we know there will only be about 21 million bitcoin in circulation.
 Gold has relative scarcity, meaning it is scarce relative to the amount of energy exerted to mine it.
 Bitcoin is has absolutely scarcity, meaning it is finite.
-No matter how much energy is expended on bitcoin mining, the network will continue to issue new bitcoin at the same rate and hard cap.
+No matter how much energy is expended through mining, the network will continue to issue produce new blocks at the same rate and hard cap.

 Bitcoin can be easily verified and audited due to its primarily immutable and programmable protocol, compared to physical assets like gold which are much harder to scrutinize.
-Like gold, Bitcoin is decentralized money that can be held independently from any intermediate.
+They are both decentralized forms of money that can be held independently from any intermediate.

 Read More >> Bitcoin vs gold